ElektraInitiative/libelektra/doc/contrib/documentation.md

 ## Links

-Generously use links but be very careful to create a red line through the documentation:
+Generously use links but be very careful to create a coherent documentation:

 - Clearly separate between prerequisites and further readings.
 - Prerequisites: